RSE-Sheffield/old_team_site_nikola/site/posts/willfurnass_intro.rst

    :align: right
    :alt: Will Furnass

-The Research Software Engineering team at the University of Sheffield has gained a new member!
+The Research Software Engineering team at the University of Sheffield has gained a new member.
 I joined at the start of January and will primarily be working on OpenDreamKit_ which is a `Horizon 2020`_